 Sentry’s GitLab integration helps you track and resolve bugs faster by using data from your GitLab commits.
 Additionally, you can streamline your triaging process by creating a GitLab issue directly from Sentry.

-Sentry owner or manager permissions and GitLab owner or maintainer permissions are required to install this integration.
+Sentry owner, manager, or admin permissions and GitLab owner or maintainer permissions are required to install this integration.

 Navigate to Settings > Integrations > GitLab.

 In the pop-up window, complete the instructions to create a Sentry app within GitLab.
 Once you’re finished, click "Next".